stummjr/blog/content/post/cpython-optimizations.md

               2 RETURN_VALUE
 ```

-See how the bytecode contains the computed version of the string `s` already.
+See how the bytecode contains the computed version of the string already.
 Not all string operations will be folded, though:

 ```python
 >>> def func():